How long does homemade apple butter last in the fridge?

 When your timer goes off again (30 hours into the process), take your lid off and give your apples a stir.
 If your pot is still basically full, you won’t need to add any more apples or apple pulp.

-Use your immersion blender and blend up your apples into apple butter.
+Use your immersion blender and blend up your softened apples into apple butter.
+Alternatively, you can scoop the mixture out and give it a whirl in a food mill, food processor, or similar high speed blender.

 An instant pot filled with apple butter has a white an immersion blender inside blending it up.